 Rom Levy from Street Art News a street art blog says “Brick Lane and Shoreditch have the best street art in town”

 We are obviously big fans of street art here on Inspiring City and we’ve certainly documented enough of it in the past.
-For our own top ten places to see art in the city, have a look here.
+Click gor our own top ten places to see art in the city.

 Scarlett from Scarlett London a London lifestyle blog says “Head to Covent Garden for free street entertainment during the day and into the evening.”